-- 1.1 The school is determined to maintain its reputation as a school which will not tolerate fraud, bribery, corruption or abuse of position for personal gain, wherever it may be found in any area of school activity.
+The school is determined to maintain its reputation as a school which will not tolerate fraud, bribery, corruption or abuse of position for personal gain, wherever it may be found in any area of school activity.

-- 1.2 The purpose of this Policy Statement is to set out for Governors and staff members of the main principles for countering fraud, bribery and corruption.

-- 1.3 The Policy statement includes:

-- The scope
+This policy includes:

+- o Definition of fraud, bribery & corruption

-- The culture and the stance against fraud and corruption
+- o The culture and the stance against fraud and corruption

-- How to raise concerns and report financial malpractice
+- How to raise concerns

-- An outline of the policies, procedures and controls used by school to counter-fraud
+- o The action the school will take

 - School responsibilities

-- 1.4 Governors and staff should play a key role in counter-fraud initiatives.
+Governors and staff play a key role in counter-fraud initiatives.
 This includes providing a corporate framework within which counter-fraud arrangements will flourish, and the promotion of an anti-fraud culture across the whole of the school.
 This should provide a sound defence against internal and external abuse of public funds.

-- 1.5 The Committee on Standards in Public Life (Nolan Committee) set out seven principles of public life which apply to all public office holders.
-The seven principles are:

-- Honesty

-- Integrity

-- Selflessness

-- Objectivity

-- Openness

-- Accountability

-- Leadership

-This policy statement reflects these key principles.

-1.6 All schools come within the Local Authority external audit regime and part of the external auditor's statutory duties are to ensure that the Council and it's schools has in place adequate arrangements for the prevention and detection of fraud and corruption.
+All schools come within the local authority external audit regime and part of the external auditor's statutory duties are to ensure that the Council and it's schools has in place adequate arrangements for the prevention and detection of fraud and corruption.
+The school's governance framework provides a range of high level component parts, which contribute to the school having an effective counter-fraud strategy.
+Key elements inlcude: